getAlby/bitcoin-connect/README.md

   Programmatically launch modal
 </button>
 ```

+#### React SSR / NextJS

+Make sure to only render the components **client side**.
+This can be done either by creating a wrapper component with 'use client' directive (NextJS app directory) or by using next/dynamic.

 ### Other Frameworks

-*Use another popular framework? please let us know or feel free to create a PR for a wrapper.
-See the React package for an example implementation.*
+_Use another popular framework? please let us know or feel free to create a PR for a wrapper.
+See the React package for an example implementation._

 ### Pure HTML